FAQs - Powered gates

 Powered (automatic) gates for use on private domestic premises must comply with the Supply of Machinery (Safety) Regulations 2008 when first installed.

-HSE has worked with Gate Safe® and the Door and Hardware Federation (DHF) to produce advice and guidance on powered gates.
+HSE has worked with Gate Safe and the DHF to produce advice and guidance on powered gates.
 You can get specific information on powered doors and gates from their web sites.